-Calhoun and Athens State Announce Funding for Million Dollar Residence HallNovember 19, 2020
+Calhoun and Athens State Announce Funding for Multi-Million Dollar Residence HallNovember 19, 2020

 Governor Kay Ivey announced Thursday, November 19, 2020 the Alabama Center for the Arts, jointly operated by Calhoun Community College and Athens State University, has been awarded $15 million in funding to build a new residence hall in downtown Decatur.
 Funding for the project is included in the Public School and College Authority (PSCA) Bond issue, which is intended for public schools to use toward construction, safety improvement, or technology upgrades.